 There was so much easy rationalizing.
 I was drinking more homemade kombucha, which was fizzy.
 I was going semi-horizontal after meals, which was bad for digestion, but could eventually be corrected.
 And I was getting more and more comfortable in my relationship, which meant maybe it didn’t matter if I just let ‘er rip.

 It wasn’t until later in the year, once my book tour downgraded to a more manageable pace, that I was able to pay attention to my daily habits and see myself more clearly.
-And what I saw was a muffin top.
+And what I saw was an inner tube in my abdomen.

 If you’re familiar with my Hashimoto’s story, you’ll know that vanity was the original straw that broke the camel’s back and forced me to take my symptoms more seriously.
 My skin was such a raging mess I would have tried anything, even a year of intense monthly lifestyle changes, to make it better.

-Eventually, though, my self-consciousness forced me to consider other causes.
-And once I started to put the physical pieces together—the outward with the inward–I decided to see a functional medicine doctor for a full workup.
-And the prognosis I received was not the onset of a deep case of “The Thirties,” but a diagnosis of SIBO: small intestine bacterial overgrowth.
+Once I started to put the physical pieces together—the outward with the inward–I decided to see a functional medicine doctor for a full workup.
+And the prognosis I received was SIBO: small intestine bacterial overgrowth.